-- use of compositional and contextual concepts which contribute to the reader's 1. critical and appreciative understanding of the work; - 2. levels of student maturity and experience necessary for empathic reading of literature: - 3. capacity of a work to capture student interest; - thematic treatment which promotes sound and healthy values for students; 4. - 5. intrinsic qualities that establish a work as a significant part of the literary heritage: and - 6. variety to avoid duplication of theme, plot, setting, etc., unless such duplication affords opportunities for comparison and contrast or serves to reinforce understanding.
+- 1. use of a compositional style which contributes to the reader's critical and appreciative understanding of the work; - 2. sophisticated use of literary devices (i.e., metaphor, point of view, tone) to further student understanding of written concepts; - 3. levels of student maturity and experience necessary for empathic reading of literature: - 4. capacity of a work to capture student interest; - 5. thematic treatment which promotes sound and healthy values for students; - 6. intrinsic qualities that establish a work as a significant part of the literary heritage; - 7. inclusion in the body of works as a whole, characters and settings which reflect the racial, ethnic, cultural and religious makeup of the student body and the country as a whole; - 8. promotion of understanding and appreciation of culture, class, language, race, ethnicity, and other differences that contribute to the diversity of American culture; and - 9. variety to avoid duplication of theme, plot, setting, etc., unless such duplication affords opportunities for comparison and contrast or serves to reinforce understanding.